search catalogue

 Collection history

-The materials were transcribed collaboratively by Mosyel Syelsaangthyel Khaling and Freya Schumann between 2022 and 2023.
+The materials were transcribed either by the community team or collaboratively by Mosyel Syelsaangthyel Khaling and Freya Schumann.
+Mr. Khaling’s guidance in glossing the texts has been invaluable.

 References